 Automation is one of the best things to happen to business operations, ever.
 Ignoring it might be one of the most costly employee scheduling mistakes that schedulers make.
 Failing to make use of automation when it comes to employee scheduling could prove very costly.
 Automation can help with reducing errors, speeding up the process, assigning the best-fit employees, and even attendance matching.

-By relying on solely manual processes, you are opening yourself up to a wide range of errors:
+By relying on solely manual, pen and paper processes, you are opening yourself up to a wide range of errors:

 Time & Attendance Errors: Time & attendance, timesheet, or timecard fraud can cost you as much as 7% of your total payroll, and an astounding 43% of workers admit to padding timesheets.
 Manually handling these processes makes you more susceptible to these issues.
 Automation can help by improving check-in/out processes and automatically tracking attendance, and matching to the schedule to mitigate time fraud.